When it comes to creating and launching online courses, we’ve got it down to a science here at Teachable.

 Running ads on Facebook

 You’re able to target the audiences of other influencers in your niches and drive them to your online course.
-These people are going to be interested in what you have to offer, but they likely just haven’t found you yet.
+These people are going to be interested in what you offer, but they likely just haven’t found you yet.

 Check out these blog posts for more on running ads on Facebook: